 Currently, we have completed all the initial paperwork, which entails medical forms, financials, four reference letters, an ecclesiastical leader endorsement, fingerprinting, FBI background checks, etc. We have had our initial interview with Agency A, and filled out its paperwork online.
 (This entails another 2 weeks worth of questionnaires to match babies with our family and pretty much life histories for each member of our extended families and immediate family.)

 We have already had some neat experiences in getting thus far.
 Before the adoption stuff started, I was having a lot of anxiety over my whole infertility issue.
 I was stressing every month, feeling bummed, etc, however since the day we handed in our initial packet for adoption, I have felt nothing but calm and peaceful.
-I hadn’t mentioned that to my husband, but one day he simply turned to me and said he had been feeling unbelievably calm.
+My feelings were sealed off and I hadn’t mentioned it to my husband, but one day he simply turned to me and said he had been feeling unbelievably calm.
 I totally agreed and we both recognized that we had been feeling the same way without knowing it.
 That was the turning point.

 Agency A has mentioned several times that often the best resource to getting a baby is by telling your family and friends.
 Then if they know of anyone, who knows anyone who is a young birth mother, they can help you get in contact.
 So we are now letting our family and friends know that we are looking for another sweet, tender baby to add to our family.